w3c/wot-thing-description/planning/work-items/analysis/analysis-manageable-affordances.md

 TBD

 ## Other technologies (WIP)
-This section analyzes the examples of implementation of the same user stories in other "well-known" or production technologies/frameworks.
+This section analyzes implementation examples of the same user stories in other "well-known" or production technologies/frameworks.

 ### AWS IoT